-The graph below compares the shareholder return on the Company's Shares as compared to that of the FTSE All-Share Total Return Index ("ASX Total Return Index") from 31 December 2015 to 31 December 2016.
-The Board has adopted as this measure for the Company's performance as there is no widely used comparative benchmark for the underlying credit assets that the Company invests in.
+The graph below compares the shareholder return on the Company's Shares compared to that of the FTSE All-Share Total Return Index ("ASX Total Return Index") from 16 March 2015 to 31 December 2017.
+The Board has adopted this measure for the Company's performance as there is no widely used comparative benchmark for the underlying credit assets that the Company invests in.